KittyGiraudel/site/_posts/2014-04-28-casting-map-into-list.md

 }
 ```

-To be a little more precise about what's being done here: we loop through each map entry, store the key in a `$keys` list and the value in a `$values` list.
+To be a little more precise about what’s being done here: we loop through each map entry, store the key in a `$keys` list and the value in a `$values` list.
 Then we [zip](https://sass-lang.com/documentation/Sass/Script/Functions.html#zip-instance_method) both to return a 2-dimensional list where the first element of each list if the former key and the second element of each list is the former value.

 Does the job well.

 ## The new way

-Julien thought it would be cool to be able to keep only keys, or only values or both (what I've done) so he added an extra parameter to the function accepting either `keys` or `values` or `both`.
+Julien thought it would be cool to be able to keep only keys, or only values or both (what I’ve done) so he added an extra parameter to the function accepting either `keys` or `values` or `both`.
 Every other value would fallback to `both`.

 Then depending on the flag, he returns either `$keys` or `$values` or a zip of both.